-Edit field Description Used or required by simulations Field name in datastructure State files folder The path to the folder containing the state files saved during a previous simulation Yes if 'State file' is cho- sen StateFilesFolder Select state file using simulation start time If selected, the sim- ulation will use the state file with date and time matching the start time of the simulation.
+Edit field Description Used or required by simulations Field name in datastructure Max.
+Increase Fac- tor Specifies maximum increase factor for adaptive time step for network model Yes if Adaptive time step type HDDtIncreaseFac- tor Max.
+CFL number Specifies the expected maximum CFL number in the simulation, to con- trol the adaptive 2D overland time step Yes if including 2D over- land M2DHDMaxCFL Network initial con- ditions type Specifies the type of initial condition for the network (CS and/or river) Yes if including CS net- work or River net- work simulation HDInitCondTypeNo Initial conditions ID Specifies the ID of the set of initial con- ditions, defined in the 'Initial condi- tions' page Yes except if defined as 'Empty network' HDInitCondID State files folder The path to the folder containing the state files saved during a previous simulation Yes if 'State file' is cho- sen StateFilesFolder Select state file using simulation start time If selected, the sim- ulation will use the state file with date and time matching the start time of the simulation.
 Yes if 'State file' is cho- sen UseSimulation- TypeNo Date and time The user-defined date and time to select the state file from all state files saved during a pre- vious simulation Yes if 'Select state file using simulation start time' is not chosen StateStartTime Additional Parame- ters Apply checkbox Activates .ADP file with network-rele- vant input.
 Define .ADP file name and path if activated.
 Optional ADPNetworkFileNo